Alpsee

-The Alpsee is a lake in the Ostallgäu district of Bavaria, Germany, located about 4 kilometres southeast of Füssen.
+The Alpsee (/de/) is a lake in the Ostallgäu district of Bavaria, Germany, located about 4 kilometres southeast of Füssen.
 It is close to the Neuschwanstein and Hohenschwangau castles.
 The lake has just under five kilometres of shoreline and a depth of up to 62 metres.

 Description

 Alpsee is a popular tourist attraction, given its proximity to the castles and the wild swans that inhabit the lake.
 Boats are available for rent and there is a wide variety of hiking trails in the vicinity.
 A circular path leads around the shore, and the "Fürstenstrasse" (Princes' Road) leads from Hohenschwangau over the Schwarzenberg ridge (Ammergau Alps) and down to Pinswang in the Lechtal.